rackerlabs/support-how-to/content/rackspace-email/identifying-suspicious-email.md

 #### Identify suspicious email

 Suspicious email is a gray area between legitimate email and spam.
-Webmail employs Domain-based Message Authentication, Reporting, and Conformance (DMARC) based indicators to determine if an email is suspicious.
+Webmail employs Domain-based Message Authentication, Reporting, and Conformance (DMARC) indicators to determine if an email is suspicious.
 There are several other items you can see that indicate if an email is legitimate.
-These indicators are simple but extremely valuable in determining the validity of a message.
+These indicators are simple but are extremely valuable in determining the validity of a message.

 Messages that are deemed suspicious show a yellow warning banner in Webmail’s preview pane.
 The intent of this banner is to encourage you to confirm the legitimacy of the sender and the contents of the message before clicking on any links, downloading any attachments, or replying.